Welcome

 Sermons

-Rt Revd Rob’s sermons available on this website – so we get a chance to reflect on them again, or to read them if we were unable to come to church and missed them.
-They will usually be published during the week following the Sunday on which they were preached.
+Rt Revd Rob’s sermons available on this website – so we get a chance to reflect on them again, or to read them if we missed them.
 This is the link to our Sermons page.

 Online services